jefdaj/ortholang-demo/templates/site.md

 This website is intended primarily as a demo.
 It's run from a standard desktop computer, and is updated and/or restarted frequently during development.
-For anything compute-intensive you probably want to [install ShortCut][1] on your own hardware instead!
-You can also contact Jeff (use the comment box or find my email [here][4]) about collaborating, running your search on the [Berkeley high-performance compute cluster][2], or installing ShortCut at your institution.
+For anything compute-intensive you probably want to [install ShortCut][1] on your own hardware instead.

+Most searches can be done on a laptop, but you can also contact Jeff (use the comment box or find my email [here][4]) about collaborating, running your search on the [Berkeley high-performance compute cluster][2], or installing ShortCut at your institution.

 The terminal on the right is similar to the standard command line interface you will get if you install ShortCut on your computer, except: